 In the last few years, I’ve developed a keener interest in cashmere’s origin and its place in the garment industry.
 While wandering around online, I landed on the N. Peal website, a British company that has been in the cashmere business since 1936.
 Truthfully, the more I read about cashmere and what to look for, the more uninspired I became by what I was seeing in stores, so finding N. Peal was definitely a watershed moment.

-N. Peal Superfine Cropped Cashmere Cardigan in Oyster (oyster is no longer shown on the website but the link shows a similar colour), arrived in a stunning box adorned with their stamped ribbon.
+N. Peal Superfine Cropped Cashmere Cardigan in Oyster arrived in a stunning box adorned with their stamped ribbon.
+While oyster is no longer shown on the website, do check out [other N. Peal options here].

 With three-quarter length sleeves and a cropped style, this is a welcome change from the typical boxy styles that tend to litter the general market.
 In terms of fit, the cut is true to size.
 If you have slightly bigger or bingo arms (like me but I try to work on them……sometimes) and if you plan to layer it over dresses or blouses I’d suggest purchasing a size up.
 With secure and well-crafted seams, this should ease any concerns about holes forming, especially if you tend to be rough on your clothes.
 After a couple of wears, I started to see some pilling directly under the arms but I was able to remove those easily.
 Generally, cashmere will pill a little bit, especially when the garment is new.
 This sweater is light enough that you can use it during a windy summer evening, in early fall or late spring.